giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 ## Create Azure role definition & service principal

 In order to perform necessary actions to deploy and maintain guest clusters in your Azure subscription, `azure-operator` needs to access the subscription using a service principal.
-Here we descirbe all the steps to set it up.
+Here we describe all the steps to set it up.

 1. Prerequisites